Léonce Cohen: Biography

 Aged thirteen, Cohen began his training at the Conservatoire de Paris where he specialised in the violin.
 Additionally, he also followed the organ class of François Benoist and studied musical composition with Aimé Leborne.
-He won the Prix de Rome in 1852 with the cantata Le Retour du Virginie (libretto after Bailly du Rollet), beating out Camille Saint-Saëns that year.
+He won the Prix de Rome in 1852 with the cantata Le Retour du Virginie (libretto by Auguste Rollet after Bernardin de Saint-Pierre's Paul et Virginie), beating out Camille Saint-Saëns that year.

 During his studies, Cohen was violinist at the Comédie Italienne in Paris.
 After his stay in Rome he wrote a solemn mass, applauded by Fromental Halévy.
 On his return to Paris in 1855, he joined the Comédie Italienne but also the Théâtre du Vaudeville as violinist.
 From 1875, he worked as violist in the Orchestre de la Société des Concerts du Conservatoire.

 In 1858, his operetta Mam'zelle Jeanne was created at the Théâtre des Bouffes-Parisiens, followed in 1866 by Bettina.
 In 1862, he published his École du musicien, ou solfège théorique et pratique, avec accompagnement de piano, which he dedicated to Ambroise Thomas.